developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 		 profileManager = null;
 	    }

 7. So far we have done with the coding that will use Runnable and Handler to apply App Manager's install configuration on background thread.
 It will also close the application immediately using `finish()` method once background thread starts its execution to apply configurations silently.
 But the app will still be visible to the user for that small period of time (few milliseconds) before it is closed.
-We want to avoid UI as it may not require for many Mx configurations.
+We want to avoid UI as it may not require for many MX configurations.
 So We will make the UI invisible (basically transparent) for those few milliseconds by applying [Android Styles](http://developer.android.com/guide/topics/ui/themes.html) to the `HandlerActivity`.

     Before applying, we need to create a custom style that will make the UI transparent.
 So go to res -> values -> styles.xml of "ApplyProfileSilentlyTutorial" tutorial and write following Android style in `<resources>` tag that will make background transparent.